-Learning how to do payroll in Connecticut requires more focus than many other states as Connecticut has a higher minimum wage, progressive income tax rates, and paid family leave.
+Learning how to do payroll in Connecticut requires more focus than in many other states as Connecticut has a higher minimum wage, progressive income tax rates, and paid family leave.
 All this combines to create challenges for payroll processing.
 Following this guide will ensure you don’t miss any steps and complete your Connecticut payroll correctly each time.

 Paying employees in multiple states?
 Streamline the entire process with Paychex |